 A Trophy Is a Record

 Even the most incredible sports event of all time will one day be forgotten.
 Trophies serve as a lasting testament to specific achievements.
 No athlete wants their effort to be forgotten, and an award is a rugged object that will tell the story for years to come.
-This quote from Trophy Outlet really sums it up: “A trophy makes that moment of victory last forever.”
-Trophies immortalize a pivotal time in an athlete's life when all of that work paid off.
+This quote from Trophy Outlet sums it up: “A trophy makes that moment of victory last forever.”
+Trophies immortalized a pivotal time in an athlete's life when all of that work paid off.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

-Michael Kazmi is a long-distance runner, health coach, personal trainer, and all-around fitness junkie from Boulder, CO.
+Michael Kazmi is a long-distance runner, health coach, personal trainer, and all-around fitness enthusiast from Boulder, CO.
 When Michael is not playing sports, he is writing about them, and he is passionate about helping fellow athletes to improve performance by improving training methods.